sumitkumar1503/hospitalmanagement/README.md

 pip install xhtml2pdf
 ```
 - Download This Project Zip Folder and Extract it
-- Move to project folder in Terminal then run following Commands :
+- Move to project folder in Terminal.
+Then run following Commands :
 ```
 py manage.py makemigrations
 py manage.py migrate